Help for the Holiday Blues

 Limit alcohol intake.

-Stick within your normal life routine as much as possible.
+Stick within your normal routine as much as you can.

 Set a realistic budget and then stick to it.